Table of Contents

 The first step is to create the new map just like you last time:

-Once created, add the element that shows the agent status in the Static Graph section, as shown on the following screenshot:
+Once created, add the element that shows the agent status in the Static Graph section:

 Create the graph with the attached configuration too, clicking on the icon of graphs, adding the agent and module whose graph you will see.